Jul 29, 2020 SA Blog Team

 Types of testing：

 E-commerce applications and sites are either web applications or mobile applications too.
-So typically, they are supposed to undergo familiar types of testings we perform.
+So typically, they are supposed to undergo familiar types of software quality testing we perform.

 Mobile Application Testing